matschik/jsonl-db/README.md

 Here's an example of what a contributing section might look like in a jsonl-db README:

-## Contributing
+## Contributing 🤝

 Contributions are welcome and encouraged!
 To contribute to jsonl-db, please follow these steps:

 1. Fork the repository.
 2. Create a new feature branch: `git checkout -b my-feature-branch`
-3. Make your changes and write tests for them.
+3. Make your changes and write tests for them 🧪.
-4. Ensure that all tests pass: `npm test`
+4. Ensure that all tests pass: `npm test` ✅
-5. Commit your changes with a descriptive commit message.
+5. Commit your changes with a descriptive commit message 📝.
-6. Push your feature branch to your fork: `git push origin my-feature-branch`
+6. Push your feature branch to your fork: `git push origin my-feature-branch` 🚀
-7. Submit a pull request
+7. Submit a pull request 💌

 Please ensure that any contributions you make adhere to the project's coding standards and are properly documented.
-If you're unsure about anything, don't hesitate to ask for clarification or guidance.
+If you're unsure about anything, don't hesitate to ask for clarification or guidance 🙋‍♂️.

-## License
+## License 📝

 jsonl-db is licensed under the [MIT License](https://opensource.org/licenses/MIT).